-The opportunity to protect and manage wildlife habitat was one of the strongest motivations to create the Downeast Lakes Land Trust and acquire the Farm Cove Community Forest.
+The opportunity to protect and manage wildlife habitat was one of the strongest motivations to create the Downeast Lakes Land Trust.

 Diverse Habitat, Diverse Wildlife